allo-media/tech-blog/_posts/2018-10-02-release-of-text2num-1.md

 ---
 layout: post
 title:  "Text2num version 1.0.0 released!"
-excerpt: "There already existed some python packages to convert numbers written in english into python numbers or their decimal digit representation, but there was nothing available for the french language.
-That's why we developped this library and shared it with the community."
+excerpt: "There already existed some python packages to convert numbers written in English into Python numbers or their decimal digit representation, but there was nothing available for the French language.
+That's why we developed this library and shared it with the community."
 date:   2018-10-02 12:53:00 +0100
 categories: python
 tags: python NLP